Data description

 Allocation of residues to paper grades when a mill produces more than one paper grade

 Data for material outputs are based on measurements.
 These have to be done because the mills have to pay for landfill and incineration or get paid for residues that are reused or recycled, like lubricants, according to the weight.
-When allocation was necessary, this was done according to mass of the different papers.
+When allocation was necessary, this was done according to causality or according to the mass of the different papers.

 Loading...